githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions1.md

     <img width="358" alt="image" src="https://user-images.githubusercontent.com/25735209/111958686-8a8bf680-8b13-11eb-8a93-f77d87558af8.png">

-6. Make changes to the workflow file to change the name of the workflow and change the trigger for the workflow Goto yml file we created `.github/workflows/ci.yml` in `Code` tab and edit.
+6. Make changes to the workflow file to change the name of the workflow and change the trigger for the workflow Go to `.github/workflows/ci.yml` and enter edit mode by clicking the pencil :pencil: icon
    - Change the name to "CI"
    - Add another trigger for the workflow.
 The workflow should trigger for push and pull_request against branches starting with `releases\`